Hegemonic stability theory: Theory

 On the "unipolar moment" in 1990, the leading expert on the world-systems theory, Christopher Chase-Dunn, linked the forthcoming period with the HST.
 He reminded that hegemonic rivalry led to World Wars and in future such a rivalry among core states is only likely if the US hegemony continues to decline.
 But the current situation of single superpower is eminently stable.

 To the mainstream International Relations (IR below), the unipolar world came as a surprise.
 Realists, shaped by “two World Wars and the Cold War, understood the differing logics of multipolar and bipolar systems, but apparently failed to envision a unipolar world because none of their works before the end of the Cold War accounts for it.”

-For several more years following the "unipolar moment", IR analysis overwhelmingly argued for instability and imminent collapse of the hegemonic order.
-Mark Sheetz was one of the first IR scholars to explicitly link the post-Cold War order with the HST: The US strategy, he wrote in 1997, fits "the expectations of hegemonic stability theory more comfortably than do other Realist theories.
-The latter predict that efforts to preserve hegemony would be futile and counterproductive, but not so hegemonic stability theory."
+Following the "unipolar moment", some scholars argued it would lead to the instability and imminent collapse of the hegemonic order, whereas other scholars argue it would lead to hegemonic stability.

-Only in 1999, came to light an article completely and explicitly devoted to the subject.
-William Wohlforth titled it "The stability of a unipolar world", paraphrasing the 1964 title, "The stability of a bipolar world", by the founder of Neorealism, Kenneth Waltz.
-Wohlforth stressed the theoretical lag: "[The] hegemonic theory has received little shrill in the debate over the nature of the post-Cold War international system.
+In 1999, William Wohlforth argued for hegemonic stability theory in the unipolar moment, titled his article on it, "The stability of a unipolar world", paraphrasing the 1964 title, "The stability of a bipolar world", by the founder of Neorealism, Kenneth Waltz.
+Wohlforth wrote, "[The] hegemonic theory has received little shrill in the debate over the nature of the post-Cold War international system.
 This omission is unwarranted, for the theory has simple and profound implications for the peacefulness of the post-Cold War international order that are backed up by a formidable body of scholarship."
-The first obstacle facing the IR research after the Cold War was mathematical - how many poles gives two minus one:
+The first obstacle facing the IR research after the Cold War was mathematical — how many poles gives two minus one:

 The multipolar idea, based on the end of the cold war and the Soviet Union's retreat from its empire, never did make sense, arithmetically.
 Somehow two take-away one didn't equal one in the high math of international politics.
 Instead, it equaled at least three - the U.S., Japan and Europe.
 Or maybe even five, with the Soviet Union and China.